LivelyGig/ProductWebUI/README.md

 * [SBT](http://www.scala-sbt.org/download.html) 0.13.9 - This will download rest of the required softwares i.e. scala etc.
 * Git client

+Before running the application you need to have node.js installed

+Then do npm install at the project root to install jsdom

 To run the application, open a command line interface (CLI) follow the step below (run individual each command):

     git clone https://github.com/LivelyGig/ProductWebUI.git